 I started my 90-Day Challenge thinking I was going to change my eating habits for a few months, but I realized it’s a lifestyle change.
 When something awesome happens, you don’t have to celebrate with cake or a night of drinking with your friends.
 We’ve been trained as a society that food/drinks are rewards and they shouldn’t be, because the types of food we reward ourselves with are the worst ones for us.

 Anyway, I’ll get off my soapbox and focus more on what you should eat.
-This blog post outlines exactly what I ate, with slight variations, for the last 30 days of my challenge.
-A couple things to note:
+Otherwise, here are a couple of things to note:

 - I’d be lying if I said I didn’t have headaches or food withdrawals when I started.